laneman952/14-Kanban-Board/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green)

   ## Description
-  This project is creating an application that allows a user to search for candidates to hire.
-It can save and remove potential candidates with their information.
+  This project is creating an application

   ## Table of Contents